apm-js-collab/orchestrion-js/README.md

 # `@apm-js-collab/code-transformer`

+This is a temporary fork of [`DataDog/orchestrion-js`](https://github.com/DataDog/orchestrion-js/).
+We intend all changes to be upstreamed to the original repository,

 This is a library for instrumenting Node.js libraries at build or load time.

 It provides `VisitMut` implementations for SWC's AST nodes, which can be used to insert tracing code into matching functions.